MicrosoftDocs/AdaptiveCards/AdaptiveCards/index.md

 ## Goals

-The goals for adaptive cards are:
+The goals for Adaptive Cards are:

 * **Portable** - To any app, device, and UI framework
 * **Open** - Libraries and schema are open source and shared